deephaven/deephaven-core/web/WebDevelopersGuide.md

   used when adding new filter and sort operations to the table, as long as they are present.
  * `applyCustomColumns(CustomColumn[]):CustomColumn[]` - Replace the current custom columns with a new set.
 These columns can be used when adding new filter and sort operations to the table, as long as they are present.
- * `createCustomColumn(String name, String formula, String method = 'VIEW'): CustomColumnFormula` - Return a `CustomColumnFormat` object to apply using `applyCustomColumns` with the parameters specified.
+ * `createCustomColumn(String name, String formula): CustomColumn` - Return a `CustomColumn` object to apply using `applyCustomColumns` with the parameters specified.
  * `setViewport(Number firstRow, Number lastRow, Column[]= columns, Number= updateIntervalMs):TableViewportSubscription` -
  If the columns parameter is not provided, all columns will be used.
 If the updateIntervalMs parameter is not provided, a default of one second will be used.
 Until this is called, no data will be available.
 Invoking this will result in events